mnemnion/marmalade/intro.md

 * No mechanism for transclusion on the file level will be provided.
 The file structure of the Markdown is the file structure of the weave.

 This is the sort of project that we can tackle in stages.
-The first part is the tangler, because we have a fine tangler in the form of [Jekyll](http://jekyllrb.com/).
+The first part is the tangler, because we have a decent bootstrap weaver in the form of [Jekyll](http://jekyllrb.com/).

 This is a job for [Clojure](http://clojure.org).
 It should be Clojurescript compatible in the narrow sense, but useless unless Instaparse is ported, which seems unlikely, though you never know.